Skip To Main Content

 • Strive to engage alums with focused programming that encourages honest dialogue and cultural exchange that fosters a sense of pride in the diversity of our Visi alum community.

-Your Alum DEI Committee Chairs,
+Alum DEI Committee Leadership

 Contact the Committee